elouanhaquin/elouanhaquin/README.md

 I'm your host, <strong> Elouan Haquin. </strong> <br>
 Here, take a lamp it could be dark down there ! 🪔

- - 🎓 I am currently looking for an Intership !
+ - 🎓 I am currently doing an intership at ECA Group !
  - 🤓 I used to study at Isart Digital, now I'm finishing an associate’s degree in Computer Science.
  - 🌃 Soon to be a student in ETS Montreal !